 Skip to main content

 With the retirement of the last Chairman in May 2016, and shortly thereafter, the Technical Member, the Intellectual Property Appellate Board (IPAB), had been non-functional for a couple of years.
 The IPAB is the body responsible for dealing with appeals arising from orders of the Controller of Patents and revocation of patents filed u/s 64 of the Patents Act.
-The Board of the IPAB for hearing patent matters, is required to be composed of the Chairman and a Technical Member.
+The Board of the IPAB is hearing patent appeals during COVID-19 with an appointed Chairman & interim Technical Member, enabling urgent hearings and appeal

 While a new Chairman of the IPAB, Hon’ble Justice Manmohan Singh, was appointed on 1st January 2018, the post of Technical Member was still lying vacant and in the absence of the requisite quorum for the Board to be functional, hearings, in appeals against orders under the Patents Act could not be conducted.
 While the post of Technical Member under the Patents Act was vacant, the Technical Member under the Plant Varieties Protection Act was available.